studybuffalo/studybuffalo/README.md

 GitHub itself.

 ## Setup Process for a Linode Server
+Note: The following processes were written for a Ubuntu 16.04 server.

 ### Set up the Linode
 1. Follow the linode instructions for connecting to the server via SSH as root